 “If I win, I can leave here whenever I want and if I stay, you must train me.”

 “Fine, Skywalker,” he said, only using my last name to try to get under my skin.
-Seams like all my enemies do it, too.
+Seams like almost all my enemies do it.

-“Meet your opponents and fear them,” he finishes, as the door slams open, with a dramatic pause and smoke cloud so common when a powerful Epic enters.
+“Meet your opponents and fear them, than,” he finishes, as the door slams open, with a dramatic pause and smoke cloud so common when a powerful Epic enters.

 As the smoke clears, it reveals three men, if you can call them that.
-The first Epic (I think they are Epic, they are too confident to be humans, and they radiate power) was roughly eight and a half feet tall and built like the hulk on steroids, meaning he looks like he could bench press and star cruzer effortlessly.
-The second was smaller, only about eight feet tall and built like the normal hulk.
-The third looked normal, from what I could see.
-My vision would blur when I would try to look at him, and my vision would slide to his left and right, to the doorway above, or the floor below, never be able to focus on him or her.
-What I could see made him out to be of a more normal anatomy than the others, though.
+The first Epic (I think they are Epic, they are too confident to be humans, and they radiate power, both being common characteristics of Epics) was roughly eight and a half feet tall and built like the Hulk on steroids, meaning he looks like he could bench press a star cruzer effortlessly.
+The second was slightly smaller, only about eight feet tall and built like the normal Hulk.

 “These are my high supreme Epic champion.
 Yun-Yammka is the beast on the left, Obliteration is the one in the middle, and Yun-Harla is the Epic on the right,” Bane said.

 “Great, I thought, he had to get high supremes, the only thing more powerful than him, or me, for that matter.”
 I thought.
-Those guys have the same power profolio as me, except they are naturally invincible, except under certain circumstances.
+Those guys have the same power profolio as me, except they are naturally invincible, except under certain circumstances, which puts them at a power level much higher than me.

 That's the point, puny human.
 He needs to break you and the easiest way to do that is with greater power, One of the Epics said, or rather thought, to me.
-Than I feel his mind grab me as he then pulls me back to the other Epics.
+Than I feel his mind physically grab me than he pulls me back to the other Epics.

 “Take him.
 You know what to do with him.
 Kill him if you have too, but try not to.
 Under no circumstances do you leave him unscratched, though,” Bane bellowed, trying to convey more power than he has.